zacjszewczyk/proofer/Readme.md

 * Number of overused words and phrases - See above.
 * Number of repeated words - See above.
 * Number of words to avoid - See above.

+## Future Work

+* This project has many quirks and errors.
+I use it to proof everything I write, though, and so as I encounter these bugs, I will fix them.
+* The live preview needs some work.
+Currently, Proofer watches a target file for changes; once changed, it rebuilds an output HTML file.
+The HTML file reloads every five seconds as long as it is not currently in focus.
+This works, but it does have some quirks--and it causes a page to constantly refresh in the background, which can be distracting.